rikka0w0/LanServerProperties/README.md

 * Optionally allows the use of genuine UUID (From Microsoft/Mojang) in offline mode, this prevents the loss of inventory contents when switching from online mode to offline mode.

 ## Note
-* This mod is client-only, installing on a dedicated server will not affact anything.
+* This mod is client-only, installing on a dedicated server does nothing.
 * Only the Lan server owner need to install this mod.
+* Vanilla clients can join your server even if you install this mod, note that other mods you have may prevent vanilla clients from joining.
 * Installing this mod does not prevent you from joining other vanilla or mod servers.

 ## Dependencies